-ALI HAIDER271 DR. SHAHID RIZWAN BAIG272
+ALI HAIDER275 HAFSA SIBGHAT276 DR. SHAHID RIZWAN BAIG277

 ABSTRACT; The goal of the current study was to investigate the definitions, categories, purposes, and structures of presumptions in common law before using this information as a conceptual framework to examine presumptions in Qanoon e Shahadat (hereinafter QSO).
 After conducting a doctrinal analysis, the current study discovered that presumption in common law is seen as a legal principle that permits courts to reach particular decisions based on a set of established facts.
 The structure of presumptions in the common law evidence process has also been studied using a variety of categories, methods, and techniques.
-Similar to this, the study discovered four key roles of presumptions, four distinct techniques to Analyse the structure presumptions QSO, and five in categories presumptions.
-It is envisaged that the current study may comprehension Pakistan's proper implementation of presumptions in the legal system.
+Similar to this, the study discovered four key roles of presumptions, four distinct techniques to Analyse the in OSO, presumptions and five categories of presumptions.
+It is envisaged that the current study may Pakistan's proper comprehension aid implementation of presumptions in the legal system.